stafwag/-ansible-role-ntpdate/README.md

 # Ansible Role: ntpdate

-An ansible to activate the ntpdate service on FreeBSD and NetBSD.
+An Ansible role to activate the ntpdate service on FreeBSD and NetBSD.

 # Installation